-Of course, mouthpiece wear off, slowly but surely.
+Of course, mouthpieces wear off, slowly but surely.
 The specific manner a mouthpiece is battered by the reed makes it wear away in places and in this way the behaviour of the reed shows itself.
 Here we interest ourselves in the particular way in which this happens.

 Now what does this wear look like under a magnifying glass?
 It is to be seen most easily in silver plated mouthpieces: the brass shows through, but ebonite mouthpieces show similar marks although in a slightly different way.
 Ebonite mouthpieces namely show a high gloss on the spots of wear and get dirty with a calcified sediment in the non-battered spots.